KartikJha/load_test_util/README.md

 # Load Testing Tool

-A powerful load-testing tool designed to simulate and analyze HTTP requests while monitoring system performance.
-It provides logging, HTTP request handling, and MongoDB monitoring.
+A powerful load-testing tool designed to simulate heavy load scenarios via json config through CLI.
+Logging and summarizing API and DB metrics.
+Currently supports MongoDB (more databases to be added soon).
+Contributions are welcome

 ## Features